Philipp Hanusch

 Practice Focus

-Philipp has represented parties in arbitrations under the rules of Hong Kong International Arbitration Centre (HKIAC), International Chamber of Commerce (ICC), China International Economic Trade Arbitration Commission (CIETAC), Vienna International Arbitral Centre (VIAC), International Center for Dispute Resolution (ICDR), and the UNCITRAL Arbitration Rules.
-Philipp is on the HKIAC List of Arbitrators and has been repeatedly appointed as sole arbitrator in ICC and HKIAC arbitrations.
-He is a regular contributor to the Firm's moderated arbitration blog.
+He has represented clients in arbitrations under the rules of various institutions, including the Hong Kong International Arbitration Centre (HKIAC), International Chamber of Commerce (ICC), China International Economic Trade Arbitration Commission (CIETAC), International Center for Dispute Resolution (ICDR), Vienna International Arbitral Centre (VIAC), and arbitrations under the UNCITRAL Arbitration Rules.

 Representative Legal Matters

-• Acting for a PRC-listed company against a third party-funded claimant in Hong Kong ad hoc arbitration proceedings.
-This dispute concerns the termination of two supply agreements and involves jurisdictional issues arising from pathological arbitration clauses.
+• Acting for a PRC-listed company defending a USD 200 million claim against a third party-funded company in a Hong Kong ad hoc arbitration under the UNCITRAL Rules.
+The dispute concerned the termination of two supply agreements and involved jurisdictional issues arising from pathological arbitration clauses.

-• Acting for a subsidiary of a HKSE-listed company against a PRC owned BVI company in proceedings under the HKIAC Rules; this joint venture dispute concerns a mining business in South-East Asia.
-The arbitration involves emergency arbitrator relief as well as joinder and consolidation applications.
+• Acting for a subsidiary of a HKSE-listed company against a PRC owned BVI company in a Hong Kong arbitration under the HKIAC Rules.
+The JV dispute concerned a mining business in South-East Asia.
+Secured emergency arbitrator relief and successfully resisted applications for joinder and consolidation.

-• Acting for a HKSE-listed company's subsidiary against a NYSE-listed company's subsidiary in ICDR arbitration proceedings in California in respect of the termination of a joint venture; this dispute involves complex substantive and procedural issues arising under California and Hong Kong law.
+• Acting for a subsidiary of a HKSE-listed company against the subsidiary of a NYSE-listed company in an ICDR arbitration in California regarding the termination of a JV.
+The dispute involved complex substantive and procedural issues arising under California and Hong Kong law.

-• Acting for a subsidiary of a HKSE-listed company against a BVI company in proceedings under the 2018 HKIAC Rules (Expedited Procedure); this dispute arose from a project management agreement for a luxury residential project in Macau.
+• Acting for a subsidiary of a HKSE-listed company against a BVI company in a Hong Kong arbitration under the HKIAC Rules (Expedited Procedure) and in subsequent setting aside proceedings.
+The dispute arose from a project management agreement for a luxury residential project in Macau.

 Professional Associations and Memberships